A-Gaston/A-Gaston/README.md

 - 👋 Hi, I’m Andrew.
 I've been a full-stack developer for 5 years, primarily working with various .NET Framework and .NET Core applications.
-- 👀 I’m interested in :
+- 👀 I’m interested in:
    - REST APIs
    - SPAs (including, but not limited to, Blazor)
    - WebAssembly